thenativeweb/wolkenkit/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Create a bug to fix erroneous behavior.
+about: Submit a bug to report erroneous behavior that needs to be fixed.
 ---

 ### What is this bug about?